miki4625/pinned-scope/README.md

 ## Why this should be safe and sound

-Scopes in async are problematic, because it's hard to manage them in safe rust for two reasons:
+Scopes in async are problematic because it's hard to manage them in safe Rust for two reasons:
 1. Outside vicious code
     1.1 Drop of partially completed main future
     1.2 Leaking started main future